nicolemne/studio-north-project/README.md

 ## Testing

+### Known bugs

+There are two bugs in particular that I have noticed and not yet been able to correct.
+They are centering issues with the footer content and hero text.
+I plan on implementing flexbox to both the hero image and text, as well as the footer content, to make the text and fonts fixed in the center.

 ### Solved Bugs

-I've encountered several "bugs" on the journey of making this website, and most of them I've corrected by seeking help online or from my mentor Mitko.
+I've encountered several bugs on the journey of making this website, and most of them I've corrected by seeking help online or from my mentor Mitko.

 Some bugs I've encountered and fixed: